top of page

 4. Build Inner Support Networks

 Do not wait for HR initiatives.
 Create small, peer-led safe spaces where you and a few colleagues can vent, share, and support one another.
-Sometimes, the most healing comes from realising you are not alone.
+Sometimes, the most healing comes from realizing you are not alone.

 5. Master the Art of Saying “No” Diplomatically

 One of the hardest but most powerful tools is declining tasks without burning bridges.
-Instead of a blunt “I can’t,” try: “I’d love to work on this, but with the current deadlines, would you like me to deprioritise X or Y?”
+Instead of a blunt “I can’t,” try: “I’d love to work on this, but with the current deadlines, would you like me to deprioritize X or Y?”
 This reframes refusal as problem-solving.

 These are not quick fixes, but conscious practices that gradually reduce workplace stress.